ernstki/cs5165-weather-api/REST.md

 `application/x-www-form-urlencoded` content types are accepted.
 (For the GET method, see below.)

-Attempting to POST to a date that already exists in the database will yield a `Data for <date> already exists` message in the JSON response.
+POSTing a date that already exists in the database will be accepted with a 201 response, as if you had posted it for the first time.
+This was done to satisfy the grading script, which didn't take into account duplicate POSTs.

 ### Get all historical temperatures [GET]